maruyama-lab-design/CBOEP/README.md

 | ```promoter_end``` | End position of the promoter |
 | ```promoter_name``` | Name of the promoter, such as `GM12878\|chr16:103009-103010`|

+If you want to use an EPI set to an EPI predictor in /EPI_predictor, the reference genome version shold be GRCh37/hg19.

 ## CBMF Requirements
 We have tested the work in the following environments.